hirvinen/dev-academy-2023-exercise/README.md

 ### Running in development mode

 All apps can be run in development mode with `npm run dev` in the project root.
 This runs the database container and runs the apps.

+### Running in production mode

+All apps can be run in production mode with `npm run start` in the project root.
+This runs the database container, builds all packages and runs the apps in production mode.

 ### API server